brontidev/wooter/README.md

 > \- kai, 2025

 > [!WARNING]
-> wooter is WIP, the main features are implemented but there are some bugs that
+> wooter is beta & WIP, the main features are implemented but there are some bugs that
 > may appear.
 I advise against using this for big influential projects until
 > v1.0.0\
 > **woot around and find out**